 • Expressive Arts and Design

-At Forest Hall we deliver the EYFS through a curriculum which is centred around topics and themes which the children help to generate.
+At Forest Hall we deliver the EYFS through a curriculum which is centred around topics and themes.
 We strive to provide the children with an experience which they will find exciting, engaging and rewarding.
 Consequently, the children are able to develop the foundations they will require for future learning.

 Take a look at our class pages to see what we have been doing recently!

 Maths themed 'Stay and Play'